Pyt-logo

 Brains behind the marvel

 Nonda and Fender Katsalidis are the architects who ideated and crafted this wonderful piece of architecture.
 Nonda is a Greek-Australian architect.
-He is currently a practicing director of architecture firm Fender Katsalidis Architects.
+He is currently a practising director of the architecture firm Fender Katsalidis Architects.

 Stairway to Heaven and Gold

-Amongst the innumerable things to do in Melbourne, for the adventure and the thrill-seekers, Eureka Skydeck offers a plethora of opportunities to grab some much-needed adrenaline rush whilst being in the city.
+Amongst the many authentic Aussie adventures and the thrill-seeking activities, Eureka Skydeck offers a plethora of opportunities to grab some much-needed adrenaline rush whilst being in the city.
 With 3680 stairs up till the last floor, the Skydeck is also the host of an annual vertical race, the Eureka Climb.
-Hundreds of participants scale 1642 of these steps, with sweat, blood and a whole lot of fun, this happens to be one of the top 10 tallest races of its kind in the world.
+Hundreds of participants scale 1642 of these steps, with sweat, blood and a whole lot of fun; this happens to be one of the top 10 tallest races of its kind in the world.

 Along with the rising sun on the horizon, there is another shiny affair in the skies of Melbourne, and it is none other than the glistening golden tip of the Eureka Skydeck.
 The tint of the glasses on Eureka’s top 10 floors is plated in 24-carat gold.
 Stairway to heaven?
 Certainly.